 We have a policy in place prohibiting our employees, distributors and agents from engaging in corrupt business practices, including activities prohibited by the United States Foreign Corrupt Practices Act (the "FCPA") and similar foreign laws.
 In 2018, approximately \$44.9 million of our consolidated net revenues were generated from sales in a variety of foreign countries.
 These international activities subject us to the FCPA, the U.K. Bribery Act and other laws that prohibit improper payments or offers of payments to foreign governments and their officials and political parties by business entities for the purpose of obtaining or retaining business.
 We have operations, enter into agreements with third parties and make sales in countries known to experience corruption.
 Further international expansion may create increased exposure to such practices.
 Our activities in these countries create the risk of unauthorized payments or offers of payments by one of our employees, consultants, sales agents or distributors that could be in violation of various laws, including the FCPA, even though these parties are not always subject to our control.
-It is our policy to implement safeguards to discourage these practices by our employees and aistributors, including employee training, contracts requiring compliance with the FCPA and similar reviews of our distributors.
-However, our existing safeguards and any future improvements may not prove to be effective, and our employees, consultants, sales agents or distributors of the FCPA and other laws may result in criminal or civil sanctions, which could be severe and we may be subject to other liabilities, which could negatively affect our reputation, business, results of operations and financial condition.
+It is our policy to implement safeguards to discourage these practices by our employees and distributors, including employee training, contracts requiring compliance with the FCPA and similar rules, and standard reviews of our distributors.
+However, our existing safeguards and any future improvements may not prove to be effective, and our employees, consultants, sales agents or distributors may engage in conduct for which we might be held responsible.
+Violations of the FCPA and other laws may result in criminal or civil sanctions, which could be severe and we may be subject to other liabilities, which could negatively affect our reputation, business, results of operations and financial condition.